Studio1HQ/v0-f1-favorites-dashboard/README.md

 ## Stack Used

 - v0.dev for UI
-- Zed IDE with Velt MCP
+- Visual Studio Code with Claude Code